yelmokht/assortment-planning-problem/README.md

 # assortment-planning-problem
-Implementation of algorithms for the assortment planning problem (AP)
+Implementation of models and algorithms for the assortment planning problem (AP)